 SSH is your friend

 One option could be to switch to a more secure hosting with better reviews and check and balance mechanism.
-We provide a very short list of web hosting services that we can personally vouche for.
+We provide a very short list of web hosting services that we can personally vouch for.
 You can view here list of trusted web hosting services.

 This is not an exhaustive list but it will be a good start if your WordPress website gets hacked.
 You can add your bit in the comments below.